Chapel Newsletter Editorial

 C H A P E L N E W S

-In faith and love,
+In faith and hope,

-Carolyn Fure-Slocum, Chaplain
+Carolyn Fure-Slocum, College Chaplain